 Public protector's findings were wrong and irrational, says Cyril Ramaphosa

-President Cyril Ramaphosa said on Sunday that public protector Busisiwe Mkhwebane’s findings against him were wrong in law and irrational - and that was why he had decided to take the report on an urgent judicial review.
+President Cyril Ramaphosa said on Sunday that public protector Bususiwe Mkhwebane’s findings against him were wrong in law and irrational - and this is why he decided to take the report on an urgent judicial review.

-Addressing the media, Ramaphosa said Mkhwebane’s report exceeded the scope of the office of the public protector and he alleged she had acted unconstitutionally.
+Addressing the media, Ramaphosa said Mkhwebane’s report exceeded the scope of the office of the public protector, and further alleged that she acted unconstitutionally.

-Mkhwebane first found that Ramaphosa deliberately misled the National Assembly when he was asked about a donation made to his ANC election campaign by Bosasa which has been implicated in serious corruption in the ongoing state capture commission.
-She also found that Ramaphosa was in breach of the provisions of the Executive Ethics Code and the constitution.
+Mkhwebane first found that Ramaphosa deliberately misled the National Assembly when he was asked about a donation made to his ANC election campaign by Bosasa.
+She also found that Ramphosa was in breach of the provisions of the Executive Ethics Code and the constitution.

 But Ramaphosa said he decided to review the report because of its deficiencies.

-Mkhwebane recommended that parliament take action within 30 days of the release of her report and that the Speaker of the National Assembly, Thandi Modise, ensure that Ramaphosa releases the list of all the people who donated to his CR17 campaign for the ANC presidency.
+Mkhwebane recommended that parliament take action with 30 days of the release of her report and the speaker of the National Assembly, Thandi Modise, ensure that Ramaphosa releases the list of all the people who donated to his CR17 campaign for the ANC presidency.

 Ramaphosa argued that Mkhwebane acted inconsistently with the constitution because he was not given an opportunity to comment on the remedial action against him.